 It is someone who helps you in using assistive technology.
-They can be health instructor, psychologist, speech pathologist, engineers or anyone who does an assessment.
+They can be health instructors, psychologists, speech pathologists, engineers or anyone who does an assessment.

 Benefits of Assistive Technology

-- It is powerful tools for improving and enhancing independence and improving participation of individuals.
+- It is a powerful tool for improving and enhancing independence and improving the participation of individuals.

-- It allows individual children to move, communicate better, see and listen and participate more competently in learning task and activities.
+- It allows individual children to move, communicate better, see and listen and participate more competently in learning tasks and activities.